gpbl/react-day-picker/website/docs/api/functions/yearsdropdown.md

 ▸ **YearsDropdown**(`props`: [*YearsDropdownProps*](../interfaces/yearsdropdownprops.md)): JSX.Element

 Render a dropdown to change the year.
-Take in account the `fromDate` and `toDate` from context.
+Take in account the `nav.fromDate` and `toDate` from context.

 #### Parameters: